 Penalties for Intoxication Manslaughter

 Intoxication manslaughter is an automatic second-degree felony.
-This occurs when the defendant causes the death of another person while intoxicated.
+This occurs when the defendant causes the death of another person while driving while intoxicated.

 How Harris County Law Enforcement Proves Intoxication